-Because (and despite) of the wind, I decided to do go for exposures of one to three minutes to smoothen the water as much as possible.
-I expected the waves and light patches to create a nice milky and soothing effect in the resulting images.
-The shot above is a one of the images I got away with: a rough looking lake magically turned into a tranquil one.
-I hope you like it!?
+Because (and despite) of the wind, I decided to go for exposures of one to three minutes to smoothen the water as much as possible.
+I expected the waves and light patches to create a subtle milky effect in the resulting photographs.
+The minimalist lake landscape in B&W to the right is one of the photos I got away with: a rough-looking lake magically turned into a tranquil one.
+Its title is Tranquillity.
+I hope you like this fine art photograph!?